Wonder, How better editors or proofreaders evaluate an article to make it error-free?

 It is common that writers forgot to add an article before the proper noun or adjective they are using.

-Example – This is page is filled with article correction.
-And with journals I proofread, it is very common.
+Example – This is page is filled with article corrections.
+And with journals I proofread, it’s common.

 Proofreading TIP – Double cross-check when you encounter an abbreviation.